Blocking ads removes funding from us!

 Conclusion on the Honor Magic 4 Pro

-The Honor Magic 4 Pro is currently my top contender for best comebacks flagship 2022.
-The display is fantastic, the Prozessor very well and the cameras in the top 5.
+The Honor Magic 4 Pro is currently my top candidate for the best comeback flagship of 2022.
+The display is fantastic, the processor is very good and the cameras are in the top 5.
 But what is currently holding the device back is the software.
-It still seems immature, in places copied 1:1 from EMUI and not yet fully adapted to the device.
-I can totally understand that, Honor hasn't had the time to "reinvent" itself yet.
+It still seems immature, in some places copied 1:1 from EMUI and not yet fully adapted to the device.
+I can fully understand that, Honor has not yet had the time to "reinvent" itself.

-But then an RRP of 1099 euros is set quite high, I would have preferred a competitive price of 999 euros.
-At least there is currently an offer for the device with the Honor Watch GS3 and a wireless charger, if you get rid of it on well-known marketplaces, you could pay for the device with it.
-At least I'm excited to see how the journey continues for Honor, the Magic 4 Pro is a clear signal: We are back.
+But then a recommended retail price of 1099 euros is quite high, I would have preferred a bargain price of 999 euros.
+At least there is currently an offer for the device with the Honor Watch GS3 and wireless charger, whoever can get rid of it on well-known marketplaces could get a better price for the device.
+I am at least excited to see how Honor's journey continues, but the Magic 4 Pro is a clear signal: We are back.

 Recommendations for you